feedbackone/elmstronaut/CONTRIBUTING.md

 Thanks for your interest in helping improve Elmstronaut!

 ## Local development environment
-First things first, follow the installation and setup guides in [README.md](/README.md) to set up Elmstronaut.
+To get started, follow the [installation](/README.md#installation) and [setup](README.md#setup) steps in [README.md](/README.md) to set up Elmstronaut.
 Once you're done with that, follow these steps to set up your local development environment:

 1. Clone this repo
     ```sh